t04glovern/alexa-gadget-cat-feeder/.blog/README.md

 #### No Intent

-The `No` intent is very similar to the launch intent, however it calls the aformentioned Cleanup directive
+The `No` intent is very similar to the launch intent, however it calls the aforementioned Cleanup directive.

 ```javascript
 ...